tldr-pages/tldr/pages/common/git-daemon.md

 `git daemon --export-all {{path/to/directory1}} {{path/to/directory2}}`

-- Launch a Git daemon with a base directory and allow pulling from all directories that look like Git repos:
+- Launch a Git daemon with a specific base directory and allow pulling from all sub-directories that look like Git repositories:

 `git daemon --base-path={{path/to/directory}} --export-all --reuseaddr`